 You can use the Affiliate Center to manage and reward affiliates with instant payouts when they share your courses online.

-One small issue with Thinkific is that they do NOT have a blogging solution built into their platform, but they advise you to integrate (which is pretty easy) with WordPress directly using their plugin.
+One minor issue with Thinkific is that they do NOT have a blogging solution built into their platform, but they advise you to integrate (which is pretty easy) with WordPress directly using their plugin.

 Summary of Thinkific’s Marketing Features: